Part three of Andrew's column

 Hospital Street.
 Is this the Bear's Paw

-public house where Ann's ancestor was the licensee?
+public house where Ann's ancestor was

 I HAVE just come across this very